Child Support Assessment

 An assessment notice is the official record of your child support assessment.
 It shows the amount payable as both an annual and daily rate, along with the key details used in the calculation.

 The notice confirms when the new rate starts and formally notifies both parents.
-This date is used for objections and reviews.
+The start date is used for objections and reviews.